Procedures

 Your doctor will help determine if you are a candidate.

-The difference between PRK and LASIK goes beyond the procedure itself.
+The difference between PRK, LASIK, and SMILE goes beyond the procedure itself.

 There are distinct pros and cons to each corrective eye procedure, and in certain scenarios, one procedure may be more effective or have greater advantages than the other.